invictus-integration/docs-ifa/framework/components/sequencecontroller.md

 ## Motivation

 Some dependent external systems can't handle parallel message processing or requires a certain order of messages.
-Sending messages serially can be a solution, at the cost of a big performance impact.
+Sending messages serially (for example by setting the concurrency on a Logic App to `1`) can be a solution, at the cost of a big performance impact.
 If the processing or sending of a single message is too big, serial is still not the solution.

 The Invictus Framework provides a **Sequence Controller** component that allows you to process Logic App workflow runs in a specified order.
 This way, even though workflows might be triggered in parallel, the dependent external system is not overblown with messages.